shill1729/ellph/README.md

     benchmark_results.csv

-Two helper scripts are provided:
+Two helper shell scripts are provided:

 - `run_cpp_only.sh` runs only the C++ benchmark after the project has been configured and built.
 - `run_experiment.sh` builds the project if necessary, runs the benchmark, activates or creates a virtual environment, installs required Python packages, and runs the renderer that generates figures and LaTeX tables.